damondoherty/damondoherty.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Why is it so difficult to ask for help?
 published: true
 ---

-# Why is it so difficult to ask for help?

 My first blog is going to be personal stuff.
 You see, I decided that I want to learn coding mid-college.
 My initial leaning used to be towards Humanities (journalism in particular).
 Writing was the area I’ve been always comfortable in.
 I was good with words as long as I can remember myself.
 When I was still in preschool, I wanted to learn five different languages.
 I used to speculate what those languages might be.
 They ranged from French to Japanese.
 Yet they definitely never included JavaScript or Python.
 So trying to get a grasp on coding was difficult.
 Yet it wasn’t so challenging intellectually when compared to how hard it was for me to be a complete newbie at something.
 Why?
 It meant starting from the square one, and, most frighteningly, asking for help.
 I was surprised at how difficult the latter have been for me and I started wondering why.